mmud/pizzacustom/README.md

 - Logs HTTP requests in the console for easy debugging.

 ## Winston
-- Stores structured logs in:
+- Stores structured logs in app.log
-  - logs/combined.log: All logs for analysis.
-  - logs/error.log: Only error logs for debugging.

 ---